-- Take two or three colors of silk thread preferably Gold, Silver & Red.
+- Take two or three colours of silk thread, preferably Gold, Silver & Red.

-- Get Gold or silver coins from the gold shop & get gold & silver color net cloth that can be kept under the coin, which gives a grand look.
+- Get Gold or silver coins from the gold shop & get gold & silver colour net cloth that can be kept under the coin, which gives a luxurious look.

-- Take the net cloth to give it a good shape & make a hole in between the cloth, which can attach the cloth & the threads.
+- Take the net cloth to give it a good shape & make a hole in between the fabric, which can attach the fabric & the threads.

 - Take a combination of red & gold silk thread.

 - Make a knot as per your convenience but not in the middle because that should be the joining for the coin, net cloth & thread.
 Leave the thread open on the two ends.